KittyGiraudel/sass-guidelines/index.md

 $length: $value + px;
 {% endhighlight %}

+To remove the unit of a value, you have to divide it by *one unit of its kind*.

+{% highlight scss %}
+$length: 42px;

+// Yep
+$value: $length / 1px;

+// Nope
+$value: str-slice($length + unquote(""), 1, 2);
+{% endhighlight %}

-Appending the unit as a string to a number results in a string, preventing any additional operation on the value.
+Appending a unit as a string to a number results in a string, preventing any additional operation on the value.
+Slicing the numeric part of a number with a unit also results in a string.
 This is not what you want.